• Skip to main content

-Founded by St Columba in AD563, Iona Abbey has been at the centre of Scotland’s religious life.
+Iona Abbey, Founded by St Columba in AD563, has been at the centre of Scotland’s religious life.

 History of Iona Abbey

 In 563, Columba and twelve followers arrived on the Isle of Iona – not in the Scotland we understand today but in the Gaelic kingdom of Dalriada which occupied much of modern Argyll and parts of Northern Ireland.
-There he founded a monastery which became the mother church of Celtic Christianity in Scotland.
-We know it today as Iona Abbey.

 Adomnán, Ninth Abbott of Iona